Architecture of Jordan: Le Royal Hotel

 The Le Royal Hotel in Amman combines Arab and Islamic architecture to resemble the designs of the Tower of Babel and Helicobacter (Malwiya) located in Iraq.
 The building's influence is grounded in the owner's Iraqi heritage, this is evident in the combination of the creativity of design with modern construction methods.
 It stands at 108m, and at the time of its completion was the tallest building in Jordan.

 Feynan Eco Lodge

-Design by Architect Ammar Khammash and located in the Dana Biosphere Reserve, the Feynan Eco Lodge was one of Jordan’s first steps toward ecotourism.
+Designed by architect Ammar Khammash and located in the Dana Biosphere Reserve, the Feynan Eco Lodge was one of Jordan’s first steps toward ecotourism.
 It is influenced by desert architecture in arid landscapes and integrates conservation and socio-economic development.
 The inclusion of domes, vaults and mud skin associates it with local and traditional buildings in the region.
 It is an example of using hybrid solutions by combining traditional materials and structure with contemporary building requirements and environmental design techniques.